akiidjk/DiscordCTFHelper/docs/RAD_en.md

    - When the event ends, the bot sends an alert message and automatically moves the channel to the “CTF Archived” category, organizing past events.
 5. **Configuration of categories and roles**:
    - Configuration command to define the category of active CTFs, the category of archived CTFs, and the role required to manage CTFs (based on role position).
-   - Only users with the role manager can create new CTF events.
+   - Only users with the defined role can create new CTF events.

 ## Non-functional requirements

 1. **Scalability**:
    - The bot must be able to handle multiple CTFs simultaneously on different servers, allowing for large-scale use.
 2. **Reliability**:
-   - Robust error handling during channel, event and role creation.
-Any problems should be reported in real time to the server administrator with appropriate error messages.
+   - Robust error handling during channel, event, and role creation.
+Any problems must be reported in real time to the server administrator with appropriate error messages.
 3. **Security**:
-   - Limited access to CTF management commands, configurable via roles.
-Only users with the correct role can execute commands for creating and managing CTFs.
+   - Restricted access to commands based on factors such as member permissions on the server (required Administrator permission on the discord server for the /init command) or the requirement of a precise role (For the /create_ctf command, it is necessary to define a manager role).
    - Secure management of data received from CTFTime to prevent possible exploits.
 4. **Maintenance and ease of configuration**:
    - Clear documentation for administrators on how to configure and use the bot.